arjuninv/Deep-Q-Learning-Agent/README.md

 python train_master.py
 ```

-| Note: Use a port-forwarding tool like [ngrok](https://ngrok.com/) to expose your the endpoint created
+| Note: Use a port-forwarding tool like [ngrok](https://ngrok.com/) to expose the endpoint created

 To moniter performance of all remote workers from local machine, run:
 ```